AK-Homberger/NMEA2000-AIS-Gateway/README.md

 ## NodeMCU PyFlasher

-The easiest way to upload the binary file is to use the [NodeMCU PyFlasher tool](https://github.com/marcelstoer/nodemcu-pyflasher) tool.
+The easiest way to upload the binary file is to use the [NodeMCU PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher) tool.

 Download the appropriate version for your operating system.
 Then download the binary file **[MyAISToN2k.ino.esp32.bin](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/MyAISToN2k.ino.esp32.bin)** to the PC.